Whoelie/Project-1/README.md

   - Featured at the top of the page, the navigation bar shows the website title in the left corner: RIP Pelé 1940-2022.
   - The navigation links are to the right.
 They both lead to the top of their respective pages.
   - The font of the navigation has good color contrasts with the background that makes it easy to read.
+  - The navigation options at the top right also move with the page so it is easy to access.

 ![Navigation Bar](assets/images/Navigation_Bar.png)